micropython/micropython/docs/README.md

 If you're making changes to the documentation, you should build the documentation locally so that you can preview your changes.

-Install Sphinx, and optionally (for the RTD-styling), sphinx_rtd_theme, preferably in a virtualenv:
+Install Sphinx, recommonmark, and optionally (for the RTD-styling), sphinx_rtd_theme, preferably in a virtualenv:

      pip install sphinx
+     pip install recommonmark
      pip install sphinx_rtd_theme

 In `circuitpython/`, build the docs: